neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 We are using the shell and in particular the zsh (z shell) - which is the default shell on macOS - to run commands.
 The shell is the application that runs and executes commands on your computer and outputs results.
 A terminal is a text input and output environment.
 It sends commands to the shell and displays its output.
-On macOS we use iterm or iterm2 as a terminal to write our shell commands.

 ### Basic Shell commands